Dangerous Lies That Lead to Infidelity

 I have sexual needs.

 Food is something you need.
 Sex is not something you need.
 It’s something you desire.
-An attitude such as this one gives sexual urges too much power.
+An attitude like this one gives sexual urges too much power.
 It is also a subtle way to justify pursuing sex outside of marriage.
 Once it’s justified in a person’s heart and mind, acting on the desire becomes easier.
 You can make an argument that sex is a need for the health of the relationship, but in that case, it is a need for the husband and the wife together, not just for one of them.
 Any sexual feelings that have to do with you alone point to a desire, not a need.

 Our marriage problems are my spouse’s fault.